Hidimbi Devi Temple

-At a distance of 2 km from Manali Bus Stand, Hidimbi Devi Temple also known as the Dhungri Temple is an ancient cave temple dedicated to Hidimbi Devi.
-Located in the middle of dense forest Called Dhungri Van Vihar and from the name of the forest only the temple drives its name.
-Hidimbi Devi Temple is of the top places to visit in Manali which was built in 1553 by Raja Bahadur Singh.
+At a distance of 2 km from Manali Bus Stand, Hidimbi Devi Temple also known as the Dhungri Temple is an ancient cave temple located in the middle of a dense forest called Dhungri Van Vihar in Manali.
+It is of the top places to visit in Manali.

-The temple is dedicated to Hidimbi Devi, sister of Hidimba and wife of Bhima, one of the Pandavas from Mahabharata epic.
+Built-in 1553 by Raja Bahadur Singh, the temple is dedicated to Hidimbi Devi, sister of Hidimba and wife of Bhima, one of the Pandavas from the Mahabharata.
 According to the legend, the Pandavas stayed in Himachal during their exile.
 One of the brothers Bhima fell in love with Hidimbi, the sister of the ruler Hidimba.
-Bhima and Hidimbi had a son but when Bhima and the Pandavas returned from exile she stayed back and performance penance and attained the status of goddess.
+Bhima and Hidimbi had a son but when Bhima and the Pandavas returned from exile she stayed back, performed penance, and attained the status of goddess.

-Timings: 8 am to 6 pm on all days.
+Timings: 8 AM to 6 PM